Table of Contents Show

 If you are expecting a lake, you are in for a surprise.
-As hidden in the Sierra Nevada Mountains are several natural hot springs!
+Hidden in the Sierra Nevada Mountains are several natural hot springs!

-What more could be more soothing than taking a dip in one of these hot springs with a spectacular mountainous view under the clear blue sky after a long walk.
+What could be more soothing than taking a dip in one of these hot springs with a spectacular mountainous view under the clear blue sky after a long walk?

 This is another fascinating national park in California, home to cactus-like twisted trees (Joshua trees).
 This rarely crowded park has a unique landscape with rock masses resting on the ground like tombstones.

 One of the main attractions of this park is the skull rock.